Global Snapshot on Abortion Politics

 According to the Center for Reproductive Rights:

-- 66 of the world's countries do not restrict women's access to abortion as to reason
+- 66 of the world's countries do not restrict women's access to abortion

 - 13 countries allow women access to abortion due to socioeconomic status

 - 59 countries allow abortion to preserve health, only

 - 66 countries prohibit abortion altogether

 Latin America's heavy influence from the Catholic Church results in women living in fear of accidentally becoming pregnant.
 According to Guttmacher Institute, from 1995-2008, 95% of the abortions performed in Latin America were considered to be unsafe.

 Consider the map above in light of the recent Zika Virus outbreak in South America; two major countries in which the outbreak is occurring (Brazil and Venezuela) prohibit abortion, except in cases of danger to the mother's life.
 Furthermore, seven countries in Latin America ban abortion in any form: El Salvador, Dominican Republic, Nicaragua, Chile, Honduras, Haiti, and Suriname.
 Only three countries in Latin America allow abortions beyond cases of rape, incest or threats to a woman's health: Cuba, Guyana, and Uruguay.

 Because of the hostile regulatory environment, doctors and female patients in Latin America are regularly taken to task in court when women are forced to look to the black market to implement decisions about their reproductive health.
 A prominent doctor in Brazil, Varella Varella, recently came out to say that the abortion ban in Brazil, as it will affect women living with Zika, will "punish those who have no money," indicating a large number of wealthy women who have the ability to pay for illegal abortions from private doctors.